armujahid/tyk-docs/tyk-docs/content/tyk-stack/tyk-developer-portal/enterprise-developer-portal/customise-enterprise-portal/customise-enterprise-portal.md

 This documentation is for the new Tyk Enterprise Portal currently in private beta.
 If you are interested in getting access contact us at [support@tyk.io](<mailto:support@tyk.io?subject=Tyk Enterprise Portal Beta>)

 {{< /note >}}

+You can fully customize the look and feel of your Tyk Enterprise Developer Portal, from changing fonts and colors to creating an entirely new layout of pages.
+This section describes two approaches for customization:
+*   **Quick customization** applies your branding to the developer portal.
+*   **Full customization** allows to completely redesign look and feel of the developer portal.